-We offer a wide variety of piercing services to minors.
-The policies we've established regarding minors are designed to protect minors, their parents and our studio.
+The policies we've established are intended to protect minors, their parents and our studio as well as to comply with all local and state laws and regulations.
 We strongly encourage minors and their parents to stop into the studio and speak with one of our piercers.
 This will allow us to go over all details of the procedure, how to care for the piercing and answer any questions you may have.

 Both the minor and the parent/legal guardian must present one of the following forms of VALID (not expired) forms of identification:

 - Resident alien card

 State regulations will not allow us to accept any form of ID other than those listed above.
 We cannot accept school ID's and we can not make exceptions.